 - Build scripts

 Kernel and U-Boot maintainers are usually grouped by SoC Architecture.

 Supported boards will have the most scrunity with code review.

 armbianmonitor -uwith a fresh build).

-- SoC maintainer maybe submit a PR with only a reviewed by of the lead SoC maintainer.
+- SoC maintainer may submit a PR reviewed by of the lead SoC maintainer only.

 Kernel Related Patches¶